iotaledger/iota-wiki/tutorials/single-page-tutorials/nested-nfts-with-wallet-lib.md

 node send-nft.js
 ```

-Now replace the Mask NFT ID with the Sword NFT ID and run the script `send-nft.js` again.
+Now replace the mask NFT ID with the weapon NFT ID and run the script `send-nft.js` again.

 ### Wrap-up

-If everything went according to plan, there should only be a single NFT left on your used Stronghold account address, the Avatar NFT.
+If everything went according to plan, there should only be a single NFT left on your used Stronghold account address, the avatar NFT.
 Run the script `check-balance.js` to check this:

 ```console
 node check-balance.js